PTM-Psi on the Cloud: Methods

 We mean-center and scale each column, then form the pooled covariance matrix,

-PCA solves the eigen problem below: $v_j$ is an eigenvector and $\lambda_j$ is an eigenvalue of a principal component $j$.
+PCA solves the eigenproblem below: $v_j$ is an eigenvector and $\lambda_j$ is an eigenvalue of a principal component $j$.
 Principal Component 1 (PC1) has the largest eigenvalue of the covariance matrix.
 The eigenvalues are defined as